The three types of workplace absences and how to manage them

 There are many different types of physical and mental illness, some of which are more serious than others.
 There will be times when an employee may need extended time off work.
 Documenting this in addition to any information an employee has provided about the condition and treatment they are receiving is important.
 This can help form the basis of programmes such as Employee Assistance Plans (EAP) and occupational health support.

-Stress, Long Covid and long-term conditions
+Stress, long Covid and long-term conditions

 Injury

-Time off due to injury is also a common reason for unplanned absence.
+Time off due to injury is a common reason for unplanned absence.
 People sustain injuries at home and at work and these need to be recorded, taking into account any steps which should be taken to help people recuperate in line with medical advice.
 This could be used to form the basis for the development of an EAP or occupational health programme.

 Be aware of presenteeism

 As difficult as it can be to manage employee absence, employers must also keep an eye out for presenteeism.
 Presenteeism – or working when unwell – happens when employees feel a pressure to work despite not being at their best.
 As well as spreading illness in the workplace, presenteeism affects productivity and can indicate problems with your workplace culture.
+Presenteeism is especially prevalent for employees working from home.

 3. Unauthorised absence